rs-develop/ForIocCrawler/README.md

 For version 1.1
 - [ ] Implement support for personal whitelists
 - [ ] Implement support for personal pattern file
-- [ ] OPEN    Implement support for personal regex
+- [ ] Implement support for personal regex

 For version 1.2
 - [ ] Search in compressed file formats like zip etc.